geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-11-17/meeting-transcript.md

 Yeah, I mean, it's super fast.

 ##### **Qazalin** [[00:17:40](https://www.youtube.com/watch?v=cLnu8McQRlw&t=1060)]
-So like this is going to be...
+So like this is going to be..

 ##### **Geohot** [[00:17:42](https://www.youtube.com/watch?v=cLnu8McQRlw&t=1062)]
 You got to think about like what the order of magnitude is of the number of waves we're going to do.